 Norma Mertz is Professor Emerita, Department of Educational Leadership and Policy Studies.
 Retired after 45 years of service at the University of Tennessee, Mertz, a graduate of Teachers College, Columbia University, continues to teach the Values and Ethics in Leadership course for doctoral students.

-Mertz is the co-editor (with Vincent Anfara) and a contributor, to the 2015 book, Theoretical Frameworks in Qualitative Research, 2nd ed., with Sage publishers, and editor and contributor to the 2009 book, Breaking into the All-Male Club: Female Professors of Educational Administration, with SUNY Press.
+Mertz is the co-editor (with Vincent Anfara) and contributor to heoretical Frameworks in Qualitative Research (2015, SAGE), and editor/contributor to Breaking into the All-Male Club: Female Professors of Educational Administration (2009, SUNY Press).
 Recent publications include a chapter in Women of Color in Higher Education: Contemporary Perspectives and New Directions, vol. 9, edited by.
 J.M.
-Gaetane and B. Lloyd-Jones, entitled, Women of color faculty: Recruiting, hiring and retention; a piece with S. L. Pfleeger in The Diversity Mentoring Casebook, edited by D. Clutterbuck and K.M.
-Poulsen, entitled, If everyone who makes it has a mentor, does everyone who has a mentor make it?
-Case study of a corporate mentoring project; and one in W. H. Sherman (Ed.), Disrupting the status quo?
-Young and new professors of educational administration, entitled Then…and now: Reflections on women in educational administration.
+Gaetane and B. Lloyd-Jones, entitled, "Women of color faculty: Recruiting, hiring and retention"; a piece with S. L. Pfleeger in The Diversity Mentoring Casebook, edited by D. Clutterbuck and K.M.
+Poulsen, entitled "If everyone who makes it has a mentor, does everyone who has a mentor make it?
+Case study of a corporate mentoring project"; and, a portion in W. H. Sherman (Ed.), Disrupting the status quo?
+Young and new professors of educational administration, entitled "Then…and now: Reflections on women in educational administration."

-Mertz has been published in the Journal of School Leadership, Urban Education, and Educational Administration Quarterly and has been a frequent presenter at AERA and ASHE.
+Mertz has also been published in the Journal of School Leadership, Urban Education, and Educational Administration Quarterly and has been a frequent presenter at AERA and ASHE.